Russia Our history in Russia

 Wintershall and Gazprom establish the WINGAS joint venture, which begins building its own infrastructure across Germany and ensures more competition on the German natural gas trading market.
 The STEGAL (Sachsen-Thüringen-Erdgas-Anbindungsleitung) and MIDAL (Mitte-Deutschland-Anbindungs-Leitung) gas pipelines are completed.
 Western Europe's largest natural gas storage facility in Rehden goes into operation.

 Wintershall and Gazprom start the production of natural gas from the Yuzhno-Russkoye field 3,500 kilometres northeast of Moscow.
-The Severneftegazprom joint venture produces around 70 million cubic metres of gas per day.
-By spring 2019, total production from the Yuzhno-Russkoye field amounted to around 270 billion cubic metres of natural gas per year in 2009.
+The Severneftegazprom joint venture reached a plateau production of 25 billion cubic metres of natural gas per year in 2009.

 The first gas flows through Nord Stream, Europe's largest energy infrastructure project, with Gazprom, Wintershall, PEG Infrastruktur, N.V.
 Nederlandse Gasunie and ENGIE as shareholders.
 The 1224-km-long natural gas pipeline connects the Siberian gas reserves directly with Germany and has a transport capacity of approx. 55 billion cubic metres of natural gas per year.